Sakkov/FinGPT/README.md

 - The model uses characters as tokens.

 ## Example
-Here is an example of generated text using the default settings:
+Here is an example of generated text using the example model:

 ```bash
 python generate_text.py